maximmm/p2p-lending/README.md

 	"personalId" : "1234567894"
 }
 ```
-After successful registration, the AUTHORIZATION header with Bearer token will be send back with response.
+After successful registration, the 'Authorization' header with Bearer token will be send back with response.

 2. Client login